Gold Loan

 Gold is at the heart of India's culture, tradition, and financial security.
 However, the gold prices are dynamic and change every day.
 Whether you are buying it for the first time or again for a safe investment, you must start by understanding the meaning of 1 Pavan gold grams.
 It helps you make smarter choices in gold transactions.

-And if you want to get funds against your gold, Poonawalla Fincorp helps you meet your financial needs without selling it.
-With a loan amount of up to ₹50 Lakhs, you can cover all your emergency needs.
-The interest rate starting at just 11% p.a., on the other hand, makes it affordable.
-Apply for the Gold Loan now with Poonawalla Fincorp and get instant approval.
+And if you want to get funds against your idle gold, Poonawalla Fincorp helps you meet your financial needs without selling it.
+With a loan amount of up to ₹50 Lakhs, you can cover all your emergency needs with a hassle-free Gold Loan.

 Why is 1 Pavan equivalent to 8 grams if the initial British sovereign was a bit smaller?